CarlosLF/P5_Vehicle_Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and the final parameters were choosed based on the accuracy of the SVM classifier.
-I teste the classifier with different images and get the best results with the Ycrbcr color space, and the HOG parameters `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
+I d the classifier with different images and get the best results with the Ycrbcr color space, and the HOG parameters `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).